Slacksarenice/backups/README.md

 # Backup Home Directory (Linux Debian)

 This is a very simple backup program that backs-up a specified directory to a location you specify and has gpg capabilites to encrypt only using the key fingerprint.
+I tried to design it around using it with cron

 ## Requirements